-Community college implementation - Originally planned for FY 2021 and is now postponed to FY 2022, as a result of GASB 95.
+Community college implementation - This was postponed as a result of GASB 95 and was implemented in FY 2022.

 Public-Private and Public-Public Partnerships (PPPs) and Availability Payment Arrangements (APAs).
 The objective of this statement is to improve financial reporting related to PPPs and APAs by establishing the definitions of these arrangements and providing uniform guidance on accounting and financial reporting for transactions that meet those definitions.
 This statement will enhance the decision usefulness of financial statements by requiring governments to report assets and liabilities related to PPPs consistently and disclose important information about PPP transactions.